code-hunger/MSc-Notes/Financial Maths Basics.typ

 ]<martingale-transform>

-Using this notion, a martingale can be characterized not only by having its _individual_ increments-means vanish, but by having (only) the final expectation of of all of its increments-transforms vanish:
+Using this notion, a martingale can be characterized not only by having its _individual_ increments-means vanish, but by having (only) the final expectation of all of its increments-transforms vanish:

 #let iff(xinset: 1em, yinset: 0pt, stroke: none, left, right) = grid(
   columns: 3, inset: (x: xinset, y: yinset), align: horizon, stroke: stroke,